New Journalism: Early development, 1960s

 How and when the term New Journalism began to refer to a genre is not clear.
 Tom Wolfe, a practitioner and principal advocate of the form, wrote in at least two articles in 1972 that he had no idea of where it began.
 Trying to shed light on the matter, literary critic Seymour Krim offered his explanation in 1973.

 I'm certain that [Pete] Hamill first used the expression.
 In about April of 1965 he called me at Nugget Magazine, where I was editorial director, and told me he wanted to write an article about new New Journalism.
 It was to be about the exciting things being done in the old reporting genre by Talese, Wolfe and Jimmy Breslin.
 He never wrote the piece, so far as I know, but I began using the expression in conversation and writing.
 It was picked up and stuck.

-But wherever and whenever the term arose, there is evidence of some literary experimentation in the early 1960s, as when Norman Mailer broke away from fiction to write "Superman Comes to the Supermarket".
-A report of John F. Kennedy's nomination that year, the piece established a precedent which Mailer would later build on in his 1968 convention coverage (Miami and the Siege of Chicago) and in other nonfiction as well.
+Despite the uncertainty of the term itself, there is evidence of literary experimentation in the early 1960s.
+Norman Mailer wrote his early political essay "Superman Comes to the Supermarket" about the 1960 nomination of John F. Kennedy.
+The piece established a precedent which Mailer would later build on in his 1968 convention coverage (Miami and the Siege of Chicago) and in other nonfiction as well.

 Wolfe wrote that his first acquaintance with a new style of reporting came in a 1962 Esquire article about Joe Louis by Gay Talese. "'Joe Louis at Fifty' wasn't like a magazine article at all.
 It was like a short story.
 It began with a scene, an intimate confrontation between Louis and his third wife..."
 Wolfe said Talese was the first to apply fiction techniques to reporting.
 Esquire claimed credit as the seedbed for these new techniques.
 Esquire editor Harold Hayes later wrote that "in the Sixties, events seemed to move too swiftly to allow the osmotic process of art to keep abreast, and when we found a good novelist we immediately sought to seduce him with the sweet mysteries of current events."
-Soon others, notably New York, followed Esquire's lead, and the style eventually infected other magazines and then books.
+Soon others, notably New York, followed Esquire's lead, and the style eventually reached other magazines and then books.

+Rarely mentioned, perhaps because they are somewhat less playfully countercultural in tone, as early and eminent exemplars of the new form are: Hannah Arendt's "Eichmann in Jerusalem", John Hersey's "Hiroshima", and Rachel Carson's "Silent Spring"; articles which respectively introduced the Holocaust, nuclear war, and the existential threat of mass extinction into public consciousness for the first time for most of their contemporary readers.